-One of the lingering questions about the COVID-19 vaccines has been how safe they are for pregnant women.
+One of the lingering questions about the COVID-19 vaccines has been how safe they are for pregnant people.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Historically, public health agencies have been slow to endorse vaccines for pregnant and breastfeeding women because of the potential risk and rigorous safety precautions needed to evaluate the vaccine in these groups.
+Historically, public health agencies have been slow to endorse vaccines for pregnant and breastfeeding people because of the potential risk and rigorous safety precautions needed to evaluate the vaccine in these groups.